Matthew Mason-Cox

-Matthew Ryan Mason-Cox is an Australian politician serving as President of the New South Wales Legislative Council since 4 May 2021.
-He is a member of the New South Wales Legislative Council for the Liberal Party since 28 September 2006, with a short two-week stint as an Independent in May 2021.
+Matthew Ryan Mason-Cox is an Australian politician who served as President of the New South Wales Legislative Council from 4 May 2021 until 9 May 2023.
+He was a member of the New South Wales Legislative Council for the Liberal Party from 28 September 2006 until 3 March 2023, with a short two-week stint as an Independent in May 2021.
 Mason-Cox was the Minister for Fair Trading between May 2014 and April 2015 in the first Baird ministry (one of the shortest ministerial careers in NSW) and served as Leader of the Liberal Party of Australia in the Legislative Council during 2014 and 2015.

 Personal life

 Mason-Cox operated an optometry business in the city of Queanbeyan, New South Wales.
 He later served at senior levels in the Australian Public Service and served as secretary and senior adviser to a number of Federal Parliamentary committees including the Defence Sub-Committee and the Family Law Committee inquiry into the Child Support Scheme.

 Mason-Cox was also Corporate Counsel to Elders IXL Ltd in Adelaide and trained as a solicitor at Freehills in Sydney.
 Mason-Cox holds a Bachelor of Laws degree and a Bachelor of Commerce (Finance) degree from the University of New South Wales, where he was awarded the University Prize for Banking Law.

 Mason-Cox is married to Wendy Mason-Cox and has four children.